-- If elected the following will inform the decisions made by any Chelmsford CLP Labour City or Council councillors regarding environmental policy.
+If elected the following policy will inform and guide decisions and campaigns by Chelmsford Labour Party representatives.

 - The Chelmsford Labour party will put sustainability at the heart of all of our policies, we will look to introduce sustainable housing development that minimises the effect on our environment.

 - Sustainability will be defined as per the National Planning Policy framework ‘to contribute to protecting and enhancing our natural, built and historic environment; including making effective use of land, helping to improve biodiversity, using natural resources prudently, minimising waste and pollution, and mitigating and adapting to climate change, including moving to a low carbon economy.’

 - Any subcontracting undertaken by the council must be done to contractors committed to sustainability.

 2. Air quality is incredibly important for public health, and it needs to be a priority in helping people to live healthier lives.

 - Chelmsford City Council has undertaken sub satisfactory management of areas around Chelmsford that have breached their own quality indicators, and the time taken to implement changes when air quality has got too high has been far too slow.
 We will look to improve on this poor legacy.

 - As a priority we will act to influence the factors that decrease air quality, principally delays in traffic, unnecessary congestion alongside high amounts of car usage.
 Improving traffic flow whilst maintaining safety standards will dramatically improve air quality.

 - We will ensure that all diesel buses used throughout Chelmsford are fitted up to the Euro 6 standard.